AWeber Addon

 Accessing the WPForms Integrations settings

-From here, you can click on the AWeber section to expand it.
+From here, click on the AWeber section to expand it.
 Then click the + Add New Account button.

 Next, you’ll see some instructions with a link labeled Click here to authorize.